USS Ontonagon: End-of-war activity

 On 22 June she sailed for Okinawa.
 Arriving on the 29th, she remained in the Ryukyus, fueling ships at Kerama Retto, Hagushi, Naha and Buckner Bay through the end of the war and the end of the year.
 On 15 January 1946, she departed Buckner Bay for the Philippines.

 Assigned to the Army as USAT Ontonagon

 Arriving 6 days later, she operated in Manila and Subic Bays until decommissioned, at Manila, 27 February, and transferred to the Army Transport Service as USAT Ontonagon.

 Assigned to the Navy as USNS Ontonagon (T-AOG-36)

 Within a week of the outbreak of hostilities in Korea, Ontonagon was reacquired by the Navy for use in MSTS.
-Placed in service as USNS Ontonagon (T-AOG-36) and manned by a civil service crew, she once again plied the waters of the Pacific to keep the oil life line to a combat area open.
+Placed in service as USNS Ontonagon (T-AOG-36) and crewed by the civil service, she once again plied the waters of the Pacific to keep the oil life line to a combat area open.
 In January 1952 she began direct support to fleet units and bases in the combat zone, maintaining that support as a shuttle ship between Japan and Korea until June 1954.